BlueBrain/sonata-extension/README.rst

 Usecase 2
 ---------
-1 population of biophysical neurons with chemical synapses between neurons of that population + 1 virtual node population projecting into the biophysical neurons
+1 population of biophysical neurons with chemical synapses between neurons of that population + 1 virtual node population projecting into the biophysical neurons.

 Usecase 3
 ---------
-2 populations of biophysical neurons in 2 separate files with chemical synapses between neurons of their population and the other population
+2 populations of biophysical neurons in 2 separate files with chemical synapses between neurons of their population and the other population.

 Usecase 4
 ---------
-2 populations of biophysical neurons with chemical synapses between neurons of their population and the other population + 2 virtual node population projecting each in 1 different population
+2 populations of biophysical neurons with chemical synapses between neurons of their population and the other population + 2 virtual node population projecting each in 1 different population.

 Usecase 5
 ---------